-If mowing the lawn has become an unbearable chore, or if you hope to add greenery to your shade-covered spots, opt for ground cover plants that only require minimal care.
+If mowing the lawn has become an unbearable chore, or if you hope to add greenery to your shade-covered spots, opt for ground cover plants.
+They’re just as beautiful as grass and only require minimal care.

 Here are just six from the hundreds that can be purchased in horticulture stores.